AlmuHS/GNUMach_SMP/README.md

 	All stack use a single memory reserve.
 In this way, we only reserve a single memory block, which will be split between each cpu stack.
 To reserve the memory, we call to `init_alloc_aligned()`, which reserves memory from the BIOS area.
 This function returns the initial address of the memory block, which is stored in `stack_start`.

-	All stacks have the same size, which is stored in the `STACK_SIZE` macro.
+	All stacks have the same size, which is defined in the `STACK_SIZE` macro.

 	Once the memory is reserved, we assign the slides to each cpu using `stack_start` as the base address.
 In each step, we assign `stack_start` to `cpu_stack[cpu]`, `stack_start+STACK_SIZE` to `_cpu_stack_top[cpu]`, and increase `stack_size` with `STACK_SIZE`